‘Triangle of Sadness’ Review: Ruben Östlund’s Latest Satire Puts Privilege Through the Wringer

 The closer you look at the subject of beauty, the uglier it appears.
 Meanwhile, wealth is obscene from practically every angle.
 Irreverent Swedish satirist Ruben Östlund gets right up in there, probing the pores of the elitist worlds of supermodels and the mega-rich in “Triangle of Sadness,” which takes its name from a fashion-world term for the deep-V crease that appears between one’s eyebrows with stress or age.
 Nothing a little Botox can’t fix.

-“Triangle’s” appropriately shallow protagonists are social-media influencers Carl and Yaya (essentially, professional selfie-takers who share photos of themselves pretending to enjoy whatever swag they’re offered), played by Harris Dickinson and Charlbi Dean.
-The pair can’t seem to decide whether they’re really a couple, or just fine with acting like one to gain a few extra followers online.
-In any case, they bicker like soon-to-be-ex-lovers, which seems like as good a definition for their situation as any.
+“Triangle’s” appropriately shallow protagonists are social media influencers Carl and Yaya (essentially, professional selfie-takers who share photos of themselves pretending to enjoy whatever swag they’re offered), played by Harris Dickinson and Charlbi Dean.
+The pair can’t seem to decide whether they’re really a couple or just fine with acting like one to gain a few extra followers online.
+In any case, they bicker like soon-to-be-ex-lovers, which seems as good a definition for their situation as any.

 Yaya has been invited for a free ride on an expensive super yacht (the almost-100-meter Christina O, once the prize of Aristotle Onassis).
 She and Carl are by far the poorest of the passengers: Her card is declined at a restaurant before boarding, while he earns a fraction of what she does, as is normal in the fashion industry.
 The other guests are drowning in dough — and are soon to be drowning because of it, since the cruise is an obvious target for a pirate attack.